mitruly/docusearch/README.md

 ## Background
-DocuSearch is a case study that examines three text search techniques given a constraint of matching an exact search term or phrase:
+DocuSearch is a case study that examines three text search techniques given a constraint of matching an exact search term or phrase and returning the results ordered by relevance (number of appearances in search text):
 - Simple (in-order, in-line) matching
 - Regex matching
 - Index searching

-While the first two techniques are well-defined, index searching is up to interpretation as some type of index needs to be created by pre-processing the document files and utilize it for searching.
+While the first two techniques are well-defined, index searching is up to interpretation as some type of index needs to be created by pre-processing and then used to search documents.

 ## Requirements
 The following requirements are recommended to run the project locally: